TonyTTTTT/Claim-Detection-in-Tweets/readme.md

 # Usage
+To reproduce the result, first config the hyperparameter in ./main/model_config.py then
+- using fine-tuned weights: run ./main/model_pred.py.
-To reproduce the result, first config the hyperparameter in ./main/model_config.py then run ./main/model_training.py, it will involved model training and testing, which will eventually print the metric.
+- directly fine-tune: run ./main/model_training.py, it will involved model training and testing, which will eventually print the metric.

-- hyper-parameter setting (in ./main/model_config.py)
+hyper-parameter setting (in ./main/model_config.py)
 - Baseline
   - LESA: dataset_name, test_dataset_name = 'LESA'
   - CheckThatLab2022 1b: dataset_name, test_dataset_name = 'CLEF2022_1b'
 - Rewrite -> Model
   - LESA: dataset_name, test_dataset_name = 'LESA_explain_by_GPT'
   - CheckThatLab2022 1b: dataset_name, test_dataset_name = 'CLEF2022_1b_normalize_by_GPT'
 - Split to Sentence-Level -> Model: present in same run of Baseline
-  - Rewrite -> Split to Sentence-Level -> Model:
+- Rewrite -> Split to Sentence-Level -> Model: present in same run of Rewrite -> Model
-    - LESA:
-    - CheckThatLab2022 1b:
 - Training With Sentence-Level Dataset:

 # Code Structure & Description
 - /main: all the code related to the using of BERT-Classifier model, from data preprocessing to predicting.